FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Background

 \subsection{Motivation for FEM-Bench}

 The broader landscape of existing LLM benchmarks highlights the need for a physics-based alternative.
 Popular code-generation benchmarks such as HumanEval~\citep{humaneval}, MBPP~\citep{mbpp}, SWE-Bench~\citep{jimenez2024swebench}, and DS-1000~\citep{ds1000} evaluate programming logic, tool use, or general software engineering skills.
 Datasets targeting physical reasoning often focus on qualitative judgments or simplified environments rather than implementation of scientific algorithms~\citep{hamdi2026towards,lejeune2020mechanical,nucleobench}.
 Likewise, benchmarks for mathematics~\citep{hendrycksmath2021} or symbolic reasoning~\citep{symbolic_reasoning} do not require translating equations into stable, reliable numerical code.
+The application of fine-tuning open-weight models have also been explored in multiple recent works in the field.
+For example Deotale et al.~\cite{deotale2026all} experimented with fine-tuning several open-weight models on a dataset of hand crafted and LLM-generated finite element codes using FEniCS, finding that fine-tuning improved model performance.
+Similarly, Shojaei et al.~\cite{shojaei2025ai} successfully fine-tuned models to develop a course-specific ``expert model'' integrated into the AI-University educational platform.
 While recent efforts like FEABench~\citep{mudur2024feabench} introduce agent-based tasks that interact with professional simulation software, they primarily measure the ability to navigate complex software APIs and external tools; this highlights a critical need to decouple the interpretation of software documentation from the actual implementation of the underlying physical and numerical reasoning.
 As a result, there is a limited availability of benchmarks to evaluate whether LLMs can generate the kinds of physics-grounded, numerically consistent programs that underpin modern scientific computing~\citep{tian2024scicode}.